Phone: (202) 296-5505 Email: info@winvale.com

 These are just some of the basics that you’ll need to know to enter the world of government contracting.
 To learn more about becoming a GSA contractor, check out our blogs:

-If you have questions about getting a GSA Schedule or figuring out what is the best path for your company, our consultants are here to helpOnce you get a contract, we can also help with contract maintenance through hourly or monthly contracts, should the compliance measures become too much to handle in-house.
+If you have questions about getting a GSA Schedule or figuring out what is the best path for your company, our consultants are here to helpOnce you get a contract, we can also help with contract maintenance, should the compliance measures become too much to handle in-house.

 New call-to-action